olsson82/olshot/README.md

 The system is still in development and this page will be updated during the progress.

 ## Updates
+**2023-08-04: Working on the code for main unit and design for the touchscreen.**

 ### Main Unit
 **2023-08-01: Kicad files now uploaded**